Caroline Ladd Pratt House

 Caroline Ladd Pratt survived her husband.
 She bequeathed the mansion to the Pratt Institute, which the family had long supported.
-Today it us used as the residence of the college president.
+Today it is used as the residence of the college president.

 In 2017, Matiz Architecture and Design completed a restoration project that addressed many facade and window elements, bringing the historic residence back to its more elegant appearance.
-The exterior trellis was also restored as part of the architectural restoration.
+The exterior trellis was also restored.